-Suppose that you see two waves regular pattern in your price chart, like here:
+Suppose that you see a two-wave regular pattern in your price chart, like this:

-To model it, we build a sinus wave overlay of price chart; do it using "Harmonic wave" charting tool:
+To model it, we build a sine wave overlay of price chart using "Harmonic wave" charting tool:

-Play with overtones, try them and calculate half-length of the wave, one third of it, and so on.
+Adjust the overtones, try and calculate half-length of the wave, one third of it, and so on.
 Sometimes (as shown on the picture below) they work:

-For your convenience we recommend to disable snapping mode pushing this button (otherwise the program automatically catches the nearest highs/lows):
+For your convenience it is recommended to disable snapping mode by pushing this button (otherwise the program automatically catches the nearest highs/lows):

 This is another example.
-Here we see two waves in the price chart between the beginning of November 2013 and the beginning of March 2013.
+Here there are two waves in the price chart between the beginning of November 2013 and the beginning of March 2014.

-To model and prolong this two waves pattern into the future, we choose "Fourier String (2 waves)" charting tool:
+To model and prolong this two-wave pattern into the future, apply "Fourier String (2 waves)" charting tool:

-and drag the mouse cursor to cover this two waves pattern:
+and drag the mouse cursor to cover two-wave pattern:

-We recommend to play with the amount of overtones parameter to enrich/simplify our projection line:
+It is recommended to experiment with the amount of overtones parameter to enrich/simplify the projection line: